fsfe/reuse-docs/spec.md

 ### REUSE.toml

-Licensing Information MAY be associated with a file through a `REUSE.toml` file.
+Licensing Information MAY be associated with a file through a `REUSE.toml` file, which MUST be a valid TOML file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.

 A `REUSE.toml` file MAY be located in any directory, and can cover files that are within its directory or deeper.
 You MAY have multiple `REUSE.toml` files in